A rich and decadent flourless chocolate cake made with ingredients you probably already have one hand!

 - Powdered sugar, for dusting the cake (optional)

-- Preheat the oven to 325 degrees.
-Butter and flour a 10-inch round cake pan.
+- Preheat the oven to 325°F. Butter and flour a 9-inch round cake pan.

 - Melt the chocolate and butter in a bowl by microwaving it in 30 seconds intervals.
 At the end of each 30-second interval stop to stir.
 I’m sure Chef Puck would be very upset that I don’t melt my chocolate using the double boiler method, but I have found that it works just as well in the microwave.
 Just be careful not to cook it too long and stir frequently.
 In my experience, I have found that it usually takes 2-3 30-second intervals for it to melt.

-- In another bowl, whisk together the eggs yolk, the salt and all but 3 tablespoons of the sugar.
+- In a large bowl, whisk the egg yolks, the salt and all but 3 tablespoons of the sugar.
 Stir the melted chocolate into the yolks until combined.

 - As I mentioned, I’ve made this cake quite a few times and have discovered there are two critical steps in the recipe.
 The first critical step is whipping the egg whites to the right consistency.
-First, beat them on medium speed with an electric mixer until they are stiff enough to hold a soft peak.
-Then slowly add in the 3 tablespoons of sugar and beat them just until they tighten up, but are not dry.
-If you over beat them your cake will be too dry.
+First, beat them on medium speed with an electric mixer in a large bowl until they are stiff enough to hold a soft peak.
+Then slowly add the 3 tablespoons of sugar and beat them just until they tighten up, but are not dry.
+If you overbeat them your cake will be too dry.
 Gently fold the egg whites into the chocolate mixture until combined and then pour all of it into the cake pan.

 - The second critical step is baking the cake.
 The original recipe says to bake it for an hour and fifteen minutes, but I have discovered it takes less time.
 Every oven varies, so I recommend baking it for 45 minutes to an hour.
 Start checking it at 45 minutes and, if necessary, continuing baking it until an inserted toothpick comes out clean.